Philosykos Eau de Parfum by Diptyque Review

 The faint sweetness of the fig fruit isn’t really a prominent player until about an hour into the fragrance.
 It comes out more in cooler rooms and in the evening breeze.
 The hotter and more humid the environment around me is, the more the bitter green twigs and musky white sap dominate the perfume.

 At times, in a cool, air-conditioned room, the nebulous waft of fruity fig in Philosykos EdP feels almost like plum.
-This is similar to an effect I get in Chloé’s Nomade, where that gorgeous yellow mirabelle plum starts turning into something more like plum in the drydown.
-It seems these two fruit notes tend to evaporate in similar ways over time, leaving a lovely nebulous scent that, when combined with amber base notes, could be a milky fig or the lightest hint of sweet plum.
+This is similar to an effect I get in Chloé’s Nomade, where that gorgeous yellow mirabelle plum starts turning into something more like fig in the drydown.
+It seems these two fruit notes tend to evaporate in similar ways over time, leaving a lovely nebulous scent that, when combined with amber base notes, could be either a milky fig or the lightest hint of sweet plum.

 A few hours in, only a whisper of that snapping green freshness remains.
 The dripping white sap has softened with time, getting silkier and muskier.
 It blends with a faint hint of figgy sweetness to create a sort of “my skin but better” effect.